 Open system pumps should not be reused for a second child

-Open system breast pumps – breast pumps that do not have backflow protectors or backflow filters, like the Medela Pump in Style Advanced – are not suitable for long-term use.
+Open system breast pumps – breast pumps that do not have backflow protectors or backflow filters are not suitable for long-term use.
 There’s no barrier between your breastmilk and the pump motor, meaning moisture, condensation, and milk can easily get into the interior of the pump.
 There’s no way to clean and sterilize the interior components of a breast pump.
 Storing something long-term that could have moisture and residue buildup inside of it – especially in a dark, confined space – could become a breeding ground for mold and bacteria.
 Open system pumps are not suitable for long-term use, or use by multiple users.

 Pumpables offers a 2 year guarantee on our Milk Genie breast pump.
 If you’re going to reuse a breast pump for a second child, it’s possible your breast pump may still fall within that warranty period when you start using your pump again.
 You should take care to check that everything is still in working order before that period expires.
 If you’re not sure when you’ll be using your breast pump again, you should check that it works correctly prior to putting into storage – just in case you need to make a warranty claim 🙂